gmosx/servemux/README.md

 # ServeMux

-`ServeMux` is a drop-in replacement of the http.ServeMux in the standard library.
-It offers additional functionality while staying API compatible.
+`ServeMux` is an efficient, api-compatible extension of `http.ServeMux`.

 ## Example